Monkeys From Costa Rica

-Gratefully, this monkey is the least effected by human intervention and can survive in many different types of eco-systems.
+Gratefully, this monkey is the least affected by human intervention and can survive in many types of eco-systems.
 You can hear these amazing creatures howl early in the morning hours or around the time the sun is about to set.
 They are 100% herbivores, eating mainly fruits and leaves.
-They are loud to the ears, but extremely sedentary.
+They are loud to the ears but extremely sedentary.
 I have had the luck of seeing them often because they live practically everywhere there are forests.

-Keep your eyes open and I know you’ll have a close-encouter too!
+Keep your eyes open, and I know you’ll have a close-encounter too!

 Please tell me all about it, I love monkey stories 🙂